2020 : Chinese tourists to Cambodia, big opportuny for small Businesses

 Belt and Road Initiative

-Massive investment In 2013, Chinese President Xi Jinping unveiled his gigantic Belt and Road Initiative (BRI), which envisions rebuilding the old Silk Road to improve connectivity between Asia, Europe, and Africa.
+Massive investment, Chinese President Xi Jinping unveiled his gigantic Belt and Road Initiative (BRI), which envisions rebuilding the old Silk Road to improve connectivity between Asia, Europe, and Africa.

 As part of the project, China is building a web of transport and other physical infrastructure such as roads, railways, seaports, and pipelines in various countries, including Cambodia.